100 Bullets: Critical reception

 The series has attracted critical acclaim from within and beyond the American comics industry, as "very violent, dark and clever" and "a series of compelling morality tales".
 In his introduction for the second volume collection, Howard Chaykin wrote, "Thanks are overdue to both these guys for producing the most exciting comic book in years".

 Awards

 The series won the 2002 Harvey Awards for Best Writer, Best Artist and Best Continuing Series, and the 2003 Harvey Award for Best Artist.
 It also won the 2001 Eisner Award for Best Serialized Story, and the 2002 and 2004 Eisner Award for Best Continuing Series.

 Sequels

+100 Bullets: Brother Lono

 The franchise's creative team behind the original 100 Bullets joined forces once again to work on a limited series sequel, Brother Lono, released in April 2014.
 It was an 8-issue limited series that detailed Lono's rehabilitated life in Durango after the events of 100 Bullets issue #100.

+The Brother Lono Deluxe Edition hardcover was released in 2024.
+It contains Lono is a Four Letter Word, an exclusive 8-page comic.
+It also has Dave Johnson artwork covers to match the five-volume hardcover 100 Bullets Deluxe Edition.

+100 Bullets: The US of Anger

 In 2025, DC officially unveiled their first line of titles for the Vertigo revival, including 100 Bullets: The US of Anger with Azzarello and Risso returning.
+The first issue of the eight-issue mini-series was released in July, 2026.